michael-robbins/rpi-k8s-ansible/kubernetes/README.md

 - [Example HA Website](example_ha_website/)

 # Misc
-A lot of the commands in these subfolder run a command 'kctl', this is simply an alias to:
+This is to pin your local 'kubectl' to the version on the cluster, you can ignore this if you know what you're doing.

+We link in the $PWD to the `/pwd` folder and make it the WORKDIR so all commands inside the container still appear 'relative' to the current PWD outside the container.
 ```
-alias kctl='docker run -it --rm -v ~/.kube:/.kube -v $(pwd):/app bitnami/kubectl:1.21.3'
+alias kubectl='docker run -it --rm -v ~/.kube:/.kube -v $(pwd):/pwd -w /pwd bitnami/kubectl:1.21.3'
 ```

-This is so the doco/etc doesn't have to constantly reference this docker run command all over the place.

-We link in the $PWD to the `/app` folder so any README.md commands below this will use the `/app` folder to represent their directory.